planetarypy/TC/Procedures/Affiliated-Package-Review-Process.md

 Dear/Hi {potential reviewer},

-The PlanetaryPY project has received a request to consider the following as an affiliated package:
+The PlanetaryPy project has received a request to consider the following as an affiliated package:

 Name: